 Here are our top 7 beaches, all located minutes from the hotel;

 A quiet cove of sand and rocks situated just at the bottom of the hotel's lane and just a 10-minute walk from the main hotel building.
 The beauty of this beach is that it is only accessible on foot and is largely overlooked in favour of Daymer Bay to the south or Hayle Bay and Polzeath to the north.
 It is the perfect spot for a lazy picnic and rock-pooling session.
-For literally lovers the late great poet laureate John Betjeman (who is bured in St Enodoc Church yard) penned a poem about his days on Greenaway beach.
+For literary lovers the late great poet laureate John Betjeman (who is bured in St Enodoc Church yard) penned a poem about his days on Greenaway beach.

 Distance: 1/2 mile (10 minute walk)